 - windows 7 connect to mac share (5)

 - windows 7 home premium connect to os x 10 7 (4)

 - cant access mac network drive from windows (2)

 - Unable to connect Windows 7 to MacBook (2)

 - how to get access to the network on mac (2)

 - access osx server share from windows pc (2)

-- how to access macosx from windows 8 (2)
+- network path to mac from windows (2)